Monstrous Regiment (novel): Plot summary

 While signing up, Polly encounters the repulsively patriotic Corporal Strappi, and the corpulent Sergeant Jackrum.
-Despite her apprehensions regarding Strappi, she kisses the Duchess – that is, she kisses a painting of said noble – and by doing so, joins up.
-Due to the shortage of troops, her fellow soldiers include a vampire named Maladict, a troll named Carborundum, and an Igor named Igor.
-They also include "Tonker" Halter, "Shufti" Manickle, "Wazzer" Goom, and "Lofty" Tewt.
+Despite her apprehensions regarding Strappi, she joins up.
+Due to the shortage of troops, her fellow soldiers include a vampire named Maladict, a troll named Carborundum, and an Igor named Igor, along with humans "Tonker" Halter, "Shufti" Manickle, "Wazzer" Goom, and "Lofty" Tewt.

-That night, Polly encounters an unknown supporter whilst answering a call of nature, who assures her that although they know that Polly is a girl, they won't give her away.
-They also give her some hints on how not to be discovered.
-Over the next few days, Polly makes a startling discovery: Lofty is also a girl.
-Since Lofty and Tonker are always together, Polly assumes that Lofty joined the army to follow her man, just like in "Sweet Polly Oliver".
-Later, she finds out that Shufti is another girl, and a pregnant one.
-She also joined the army to find her man; in this case, the father of her child, who she'd only known for a few days, and is known as Johnny.
+That night, Polly meets an unknown supporter whilst answering a call of nature, who assures her that although they know that Polly is a girl, they won't give her away.
+They give her some hints on how not to be discovered.
+Over the next few days, Polly discovers Lofty is also a girl.
+Since Lofty and Tonker are always together, Polly assumes that Lofty joined the army to follow her man.
+Later, she finds out that Shufti is also a girl, and pregnant.
+They joined the army to find the father of Shufti's child.
 Gradually, Polly discovers not only that everyone in her regiment is female, but also receives confirmation of Borogravia's bleak situation.
 Most of her country's forces are captured or on the run, and food supplies are limited.
-This point is driven home when Igor (actually Igorina) demonstrates her surgery talents and saves several lives among a group of badly injured fleeing soldiers.

-The regiment, under the leadership of their inexperienced commanding officer Lieutenant Blouse, makes its way toward the Keep where the enemy is based.
-Meanwhile, thanks to a chance encounter where the regiment unknowingly subdue and humiliate an elite Zlobenian detachment, including Prince Heinrich, their exploits become known to the outside world through William de Worde and his newspaper, The Ankh-Morpork Times.
-Their progress particularly piques the interest of Commander Vimes, who is stationed with the alliance at the Keep.
+The regiment, under the leadership of the inexperienced Lieutenant Blouse, makes its way toward the Keep where the enemy is based.
+Thanks to a chance encounter where the regiment unknowingly subdue and humiliate an elite Zlobenian detachment, including Prince Heinrich, their exploits become known to the outside world through William de Worde and his newspaper, The Ankh-Morpork Times.
+Their progress particularly piques the interest of Commander Vimes, who is stationed as a special envoy with the alliance at the Keep.
 Vimes has his officers keep track of the regiment, occasionally secretly providing aid.
-As a result of Maladict suffering from caffeine withdrawal following the loss of his coffee-making equipment, he and other members of the regiment experience 'flashsides' to Earth's Vietnam War.